qiboteam/qibosoq/doc/source/getting-started/usage.rst

 Useful aliases
 """"""""""""""

 We suggest to add to your ``.bashrc`` some aliases to speed up the process.
+(Note that with ``server-run-bkg`` the sudo password is not requested, but if the shell does not have sudo privileges it will fail.)
 Some examples are:

 .. code-block::